Royal New Brunswick Regiment: Battle honours

 In the list below, battle honours in capitals were awarded for participation in large operations and campaigns, while those in lowercase indicate honours granted for more specific battles.
 Those battle honours written in bold are emblazoned on the regimental colour.

-Some honours were gained by the regiment in the 1954 amalgamation with the North Shore (New Brunswick) Regiment.
-These honours are emblazoned on the current regimental colour; however, since 2012, when the amalgamation with the North Shores ceased, they are no longer part of the RNBR's battle honours.
-These honours are placed in square brackets in the list below.
+On October 5, 2024, Brenda Murphy, Lieutenant Governor of New Brunswick, presented a new stand of colours to the regiment.
+This was the first time the regiment's honours for the War of 1812 and Afghanistan were included.